Real estate cash flow is not about what happens in a “normal” month.

 (Who doesn’t love a good Sankey diagram?)

-If you want to succeed as a rental investor, learn to forecast these long-term average costs accurately!
-That’s how you can forecast your monthly profits and true real estate cash flow.
+If you want to succeed as a rental property owner, learn to forecast these long-term average costs accurately!
+That’s how you can forecast your monthly profits and true positive cash flow.

 (article continues below)